ZornsLemma/py8dis/README.md

 TODO: PUT THESE IN ALPHABETICAL ORDER?

-TODO: DESCRIBE A CONVENTION FOR INDICATING RETURN VALUE IF ANY - I SUSPECT I WILL WRITE "-> FOO" IF THERE IS AN INTERESTING RETURN VALUE AND OMIT THIS IF THERE ISN'T

 `load(addr, filename, md5sum=None)`

 Load the contents of `filename` into the disassembler's memory at address `addr`.
 If the optional `md5sum` argument is provided, disassembly will fail if the md5sum of `filename`'s contents doesn't match; this allows you to detect if a disassembly is being used against a different version of a program by accident.